watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 6. Open a new browser tab to visit [Azure DevOps][devops] and log into your account.

-   If this is your first time logging into this account you will be taken through a first-run experience:
+   If you have never logged into this account, you will be taken through a first-run experience:

    - Confirm your contact information and select next.
    - Select "Create new account".